Skip to content

 As far as our clients with more complex issues and health challenges, I can tell you these 2 things:

-1. Don’t disqualify yourself: remember with infinite banking we’re always trying to shrink wrap the least amount of death benefit around whatever cash contribution you’re comfortable with.
-Even if your health rating comes back sub-optimal, the IRS will allow us to use much less death benefit than someone who is younger and healthier.
+1. Don’t disqualify yourself: remember with infinite banking, we’re always trying to shrink wrap the least amount of death benefit around whatever cash contribution you’re comfortable with.
+Even if your health rating comes back suboptimal, the IRS will allow us to use much less death benefit than someone who is younger and healthier.

 2. Don’t over-exaggerate or over-complicate your situation.
 It’s true that it’s not as simple as buying a stock online, but this shouldn’t stop you from maximizing a lifetime’s worth of growth on your safe and liquid assets.
 It may be more work for the agent to help you navigate an acceptable rating, but a savvy group of infinite banking agents (like the Banking Truths Team) can anonymously shop a complex fact pattern to multiple insurance companies who may be willing to unofficially compete for your business before subjecting you to traditional underwriting.